Inspection: Government

+Historically, many famed rulers were recorded undertaking (or legendarily credited with) inspection tours of their realms—often in disguise—to disintermediate their officials and agents and see the actual conditions of their common subjects.
+In East Asia, famous examples include the investigations of the legendary Chinese ruler Shun, the state tours of the Wu Emperor of the Han, and the southern tours of the Kangxi and Qianlong Emperors of the Qing.
+In Europe, examples include Nero of Rome, Peter the Great of Russia, Henry IV and Napoleon of France, Matthias Corvinus of Hungary, Charles IX of Sweden, and James V of Scotland.

-In government and politics, an inspection is the act of a monitoring authority administering an official review of various criteria (such as documents, facilities, records, and any other assets) that are deemed by the authority to be related to the inspection.
+In modern government and politics, an inspection is the act of a monitoring authority administering an official review of various criteria (such as documents, facilities, records, and any other assets) that are deemed by the authority to be related to the inspection.
 Inspections are used for the purpose of determining if a body is complying with regulations.
 The inspector examines the criteria and talks with involved individuals.
 A report and evaluation follows such visits.

 In the United States, the Food Safety Inspection Service is charged with ensuring that all meat and egg products are safe to consume and accurately labeled.
 The Meat Inspection Act of 1906 authorized the Secretary of Agriculture to order meat inspections and condemn any found unfit for human consumption.

 The United Nations Monitoring, Verification and Inspection Commission is a regulatory body that inspects for weapons of mass destruction.

 The Scottish Commission for the Regulation of Care regulates and inspects care services in Scotland.

 A labour inspectorate is a government body that executes checks on compliance to the labour law.
 It performs inspections on the workplace or building site.